Pollution problem can't be resolved in a day, continuous efforts needed: Javadekar | Business

 Union Environment Minister Prakash Javadekar on Sunday said the pollution problem cannot be resolved in a day and continuous efforts are needed to tackle each of the contributing factors.
 Interacting with people during a Facebook Live event, he said the major factors behind air pollution in the country are traffic, industries, waste, dust, stubble, geography and meteorology.

+The government is taking steps to phase out pollution-causing power plants by 2022.
+Zigzag technology has been brought in for brick kilns while industries are using piped natural gas, Javadekar said.
+The minister said the number of "bad air days" has reduced from 250 in 2016 to 180 in 2019.
+In the last five years, the country's green cover has increased by 15,000 sq km, he added.

-He said people have a big role to play in tackling air pollution and urged them to download 'Sameer' mobile application of the Central Pollution Control Board for monitoring pollution levels in different cities..
+Javadekar said people have a big role to play in tackling air pollution and urged them to download 'Sameer' mobile application of the Central Pollution Control Board for monitoring pollution levels in different cities.
+He asked people to segregate waste for better waste management, ensure regular maintenance of vehicles, take public transport and use bicycle..

 - READ MORE ON: